The Mole (American TV series) season 2: Episode 13

 About three months later, all of the previously executed players were reunited to watch the unveiling.
 The three finalists (who still were unaware of the results) were each placed behind a locked door.
 A key was inserted through each door, but only one key would open a door, that which belonged to the winner.
 After Dorothy's door opened, she was revealed as the winner.
 She then slipped a second key to the door belonging to the Mole, and Bill emerged.
 Heather settled for the runner-up position.

-As was tradition, the remainder of the episode was spent detailing the various ways the Mole had sabotaged the team, as well as explaining the clues littered throughout the episodes that home viewers were to use in order to figure out the Mole's identity.
+As was tradition, the remainder of the episode was spent detailing the ways the Mole had sabotaged the team, as well as explaining the clues littered throughout the episodes that home viewers were to use in order to figure out the Mole's identity.

 Heather had first suspected Elavia as the Mole and formed a coalition with Katie.
 After Elavia took the $50,000 bribe to leave the game, Heather and Katie moved on to their next suspect, Dorothy.
 They tied for the lowest score on the next quiz; Katie finished 11 seconds slower than Heather and was executed.
 Shocked, Heather realized Dorothy could not be the mole and moved on to her third suspect, Bill.
 She tried forming a coalition with Dorothy during the "Buy and Sell" game.
-What Heather did not know was that she was one of Dorothy's top suspects.
+Heather did not know that she was one of Dorothy's top suspects.
 After convincing Dorothy that she would not backstab her, they targeted Bribs.
 Heather lied to Bribs about being the mole.
-She managed to confuse Bribs enough to split his vote on the quiz thus executing him.
+She confused Bribs enough to split his vote on the quiz, thus executing him.
 Afterwards, they targeted Al, who was beginning to suspect Bill as the mole.
 Dorothy pretended to hesitate adding $25,000 to the pot during the "Anderson's Fun House" card game, enraging Al. Al then split his quiz between Bill and Dorothy (but claimed he suspected Dorothy during that round) and scored the lowest on the quiz.
-After Al was executed, Heather began to regret forming a coalition with Dorothy because she now knew she was up against a well-prepared opponent.
+After Al was executed, Heather regretted forming a coalition with Dorothy because she now knew she was up against a well-prepared opponent.
 She broke down during the "Evader" and "Top Secret" games.
-Dorothy and Heather both took the final quiz and both correctly identified Bill as the Mole.
+Dorothy and Heather both took the final quiz and correctly identified Bill as the Mole.
 Dorothy bested Heather by one question.